mikemfleming/karmabot/README.md

 Add it to your Discord server [here](https://discord.com/oauth2/authorize?client_id=719188825053724703&scope=bot).

 # Whiteboard
-Karmabot is multiple instances of the app that are managed by pm2 on an ec2 server.
+Karmabot is a single instance of the app managed by pm2 on an ec2 server.
 The app initializes a connection with Discord and a MongoDB replica set on startup.
 It listens to messages from subscribed channels and executes bot logic based on what it recieves.

 Give karma by mentioning a user with as much karma as you want.
 ```